| HISTORY OF PRINCES STREET |

 Hanovarian monarch, George III.
 Princes Street was originally

-to be named 'St. Giles Street' after Edinburgh's patron saint.
+to be named 'St. Giles Street' after Edinburgh's patron

-George (future George IV) and the Duke of York.
+Prince George (future George IV) and the Duke of York.

-The Nor Loch, which for centuries had acted
+The Nor Loch, which for centuries

-as a Northern defence for the Castle and once a picturesque
+had acted as a Northern defence for the

-lake, had over the years become an open, stinking sewer.
+over the years become an open, stinking

-Street Gardens must have been welcomed by
+Street Gardens must have been

-everyone who lived nearby.
+welcomed by everyone who lived nearby.

 The ornamental gardens were originally

 included in Craig's plans.
-Although he included a canal which
+Although he included a canal

-to the New Town in 1790.
+Old Town to the New Town in 1790.

-Construction of Princes Street began at
+Construction of Princes Street began

-commercial interests and although tradesmen's booths were
+by commercial interests and although tradesmen's booths

-became more commercial becoming Edinburgh's main shopping
+increasingly became more commercial becoming Edinburgh's

-Street. |
+main shopping Street. |

 Expansion of the New Town continued